mjawadhaider/search-documents/README.md

 ### 7. Conclusion / Ending

-The `searchEngine` algorithm successfully implements an efficient and scalable system for document indexing and searching.
+The `search-documents` algorithm successfully implements an efficient and scalable system for document indexing and searching.
 It meets key objectives of fast retrieval, case-insensitive search, and extensibility for future improvements.
 By leveraging a dictionary-based indexing approach and filtering out stop words, the algorithm ensures a manageable index size while maximizing search relevance.
 Future enhancements, such as supporting other file types (PDFs, web pages) and adding ranking algorithms for improved relevance, can make this tool even more robust and versatile.